icon-community/icon.community/README.md

 ### Params

-* link-text: string (Optional) – the link text of the anchor element.
-If not provided, the link text will default to "Discord".
+* link-text (Optional) – the link text of the anchor HTML element.
+If not specified, the link text will default to "Discord".

 ### Usage